Dozens of foreigners killed, abducted or reported missing in Israel - UPI.com

 United States

-President Joe Biden said Monday that at least 11 Americans have been killed.
-An unspecified number of Americans also remain unaccounted for, he said.
+The U.S. State Department on Wednesday confirmed that 22 U.S. citizens have been killed in fighting in Israel and Gaza.

-On Tuesday, Biden said the U.S. death toll had increased to at least 14.
+The figure is a drastic increase from Tuesday when President Joe Biden said at least 14 had been killed.

-National Security Advisor Jake Sullivan told reporters in Washington on Tuesday that they believe there are 20 or more Americans who are missing.
+National Security Advisor Jake Sullivan told reporters in Washington on Wednesday that 17 other Americans were missing.

-"I want to underscore and stress that does not mean, necessarily, that there are 20 or more American hostages," he said, "just that is the number who are currently unaccounted for."
+"We know that, so far, 22 Americans lost their lives and 17 remain unaccounted for," he said.
+"We know that these numbers are likely to increase in the days ahead."